Quarterly Market Report

 Westchester recorded 45 closed sales in Q1 2026, compared with 52 sales in Q1 2025 and 61 sales in Q4 2025.
 The median sold price was $1,660,000, down 12.05% year-over-year from $1,887,500, but up 3.75% quarter-over-quarter from $1,600,000.

 Median price per square foot was $887, only 1.44% lower than Q1 2025’s $900.
 The median home sold in Q1 2026 was also smaller at 1,874 square feet, compared with 2,001 square feet a year ago.
-The lower median price was driven in part by a different mix of homes selling, not simply by broad-based price deterioration.
+The lower median price was driven in part by a different mix of homes selling, not simply by a broad-based price reduction.

 The market also moved faster.
 Median days on market dropped to 19 days, compared with 22 days in Q1 2025 and 33 days in Q4 2025.
 Buyers are still acting quickly when a home is priced, prepared, and positioned correctly.